by Tom Barrance | Updated March 2022

 These cameras are some of the most user-friendly options for shooting video.
 Most of them have big zoom ranges and good image stabilisation, though image quality (especially in low light) won’t be as good as DSLRs/mirrorless cameras or prosumer camcorders.

 Avoid sub-$100 (£100) cheap camcorders with unfamiliar names.
 They have very small sensors, no image stabilisation, and crude digital-only zooms.
 If that’s all you can afford, you’ll get better quality with a used or refurbished Canon or Panasonic.

-Mid-range camcorders will have better image quality, and some add features like microphone and headphone sockets.
+Mid-range camcorders have better image quality, and some have features like microphone and headphone sockets.

-The Canon HF-R700 is the most affordable camcorder with a microphone socket (if you’re in the US – there’s no PAL version).
+The Canon HF-R800 is the most affordable camcorder with a microphone socket (if you’re in the US – there’s no PAL version).
 They’re now discontinued, but you can pick them up used or refurbished.

 - Some are small and unobtrusive

 - Image stabilisation is usually better than DSLRs

 - Image quality won’t be as good as DSLR/mirrorless cameras, especially in low light

 - School students